jcward/haxe_server_exclude_test/README.md

 class (ClassA, ClassB, and Main) defined in its own module, while the majority of the Haxe standard lib is in lib.js.

-Running `haxe --connect 6000 build.hxml` results in the output .js files that are missing ClassA, ClassB, and Main.
+Running `haxe --connect 6000 build.hxml` results in slightly smaller output .js files that are missing ClassA, ClassB, and Main.

 Suspect is the exclusion macros, `--macro exclude` and `--macro excludeFiles`.
 Presumably